Recovered Bomellida Document Archives

 DATE: September 10, 1966

-SUBJECT: TREASURY RESPONSE TO 1967 BUDGET INQUIRY
+SUBJECT: BUDGETARY RESPONSE TO 1967 INQUIRY

 Page Number: 39